Gems of the Seine & Unforgettable Douro with Lisbon

 Choose one of this afternoon’s Scenic Freechoice activities:

-Kayaking along the Pinhão River: Explore this beautiful region as you glide past impressive landscapes via kayak on the Pinhão River, a tributary of the Douro.
+Kayaking along the Pinhão River: Explore this beautiful region from a different perspective as you glide past impressive landscapes of terraced vineyards, patchworked farmland and sprawling estates via kayak on the Pinhao River, a tributary of the Douro.

-Quinta vineyard hike: Take a guided hike through the breathtaking vineyards of Quinta da Roêda in the Douro Valley.
+Quinta vineyard hike: Take a guided hike through the breathtaking vineyards of a quinta.
+Enjoy stunning views across the Douro River, learn about the winemaking process, and sample some of their blends.

-Quinta tasting: Visit Quinta da Roêda estate for a tasting of the region’s most famous export.
-On a guided walking tour, you’ll learn the secrets of the vineyard.
+Quinta tasting: Visit a local estate for a tasting of the region’s most famous export, Port wine.
+On a guided walking tour, you’ll learn the secrets of the vineyard and take in the magnificent landscapes.

 Pinhão

-Enjoy time at leisure as you continue to sail along the spectacular Douro River.
+Enjoy time at leisure as you continue to cruise along the spectacular Douro River.
 Your Scenic Space-Ship will arrive back in Porto this afternoon, where you’ll experience an exclusive classical concert tonight.

 Scenic Enrich

 Classical concert in São Francisco Church: From the ship, take a short walk (with some stairs) to São Francisco Church, which is one of the most iconic sites in Porto.
-Built in the 13th century, the Gothic church has an alter decorated with intricately carved wood swathed in gold.
+Built in the 13th century, the Gothic church has an altar decorated with intricately carved wood swathed in intricate gold detailing.
 In these magnificent surrounds, enjoy a performance of classical music.

 Porto